 The screen is 13.4″ and the processor is 11th gen i5 at 4.2GHz / i77 at 4.8GHz.
 It weighs in at 1.2 / 1.27 kg (non-touch / touch) and has battery life of 14 / 8 hours (1920 / 3456 model) with a Hard Drive512 GB/1TB SSD

-The lack of a video card (distinct from the inbuilt processing on the XPS13’s processor) will compromise its performance on newer games, but this barely qualifies as a compromise –the 13” screen and small form factor putting it squarely out of the market for those looking for a gaming laptop.
-For those of us instead looking for a powerful machine to work and browse on the go, however, its power is plentiful.
+The lack of a video card (distinct from the inbuilt processing on the XPS13’s processor) will compromise its performance on newer games, but this barely qualifies as a compromise – the 13” screen and small form factor puts it squarely out of the market for those looking for a gaming laptop.
+For those of us who are instead looking for a powerful machine to work and browse on the go, its power is plentiful.

 The XPS 13 on the Move